Loiyumba

 King Loiyumba (ꯂꯣꯢꯌꯨꯝꯄ), also known as Meidingu Loiyumpa, was a Meitei monarch and a ruler of Kangleipak kingdom.
-He provided the Meetei kingdom with a written constitution which is known as the Loiyumba Sinyen.
+He was the first king to order a written constitution in the 11-12th century CE which is known as the Loiyumpa Silyel (Loiyumba Sinyen).

 Roso Phishahanba was appointed the head of weaving loisang (department) during the time of Meidingu Loiyumba.
-The Puya "Loiyumpa Silyen" or "Loiyumba Shinyen" record names of royal weavers such as Naotam Phishapa, Ngangti Phishapa, Yangnu Phishapa, Heisu Naha Phishapa, etc.
+The Puya "Loiyumpa Silyen" or "Loiyumba Shinyen" records the names of royal weavers such as Naotam Phishapa, Ngangti Phishapa, Yangnu Phishapa, Heisu Naha Phishapa and more.